 Why use the Enneagram?

-OK; now onto how the Enneagram can help you understand your mask.
+Now onto how the Enneagram can help you understand your mask.
 In Enneagram language, a mask is called a type.
 Any more, psychological types are just as likely to be the topic of dinner conversation as last night’s NFL football game.
-This is both a wonderful and dangerous thing; it is wonderful that we have access to resources like the Enneagram that provide tremendous self-awareness, but it is dangerous because so many Enneagram users find out their type and stop the process there, leaving themselves no better off.
+This is both a wonderful and dangerous thing.
+It is wonderful that we have access to resources like the Enneagram that provide tremendous self-awareness, but it is dangerous because so many Enneagram users find out their type and stop the process there, leaving themselves no better off.
 Even worse, they use their type as justification for unhealthy behaviors, or they weaponize someone’s else type in a manipulative way.

 This three-part blog series will include two more posts; part two will overview how to utilize the Enneagram practically to uncover your type.
 Part three will discuss what to do with your results once you have them.
 I highly encourage you to read all three parts; otherwise, you may fall into the hazardous trap of stopping the discovery process too early.
 I look forward to taking this Enneagram adventure with you, and cheers to finding a truer, more authentic you.